Welcome to the IEEE 802.1 Working Group

 - Search public 802.1 documents.

 - Sign up to join the Standards Association ballot pool to vote on Standards Association (formerly known as Sponsor) ballots of 802 draft standards.

-- IEEE Standards runs a Get IEEE802 program that allows anyone to download the standards for free, 6 months after publication.
+- IEEE SA runs the IEEE GET program that allows anyone to download the standards for free, 6 months after publication.
 The Portfolio of IEEE 802 standards is available.

 - Project naming: 802.1 projects are identified using project names such as 802.1Q, 802.1ad, and 802.1Qat.
 Following the “802.1” are one, two, three or even four letters.
 Upper case letters identify (standalone) standards, and lower-case letters identify amendments (previously called supplements) to existing standards.
 There should never be two projects differing only in the case of these letters!
 The three- and four-letter forms have been introduced to better identify amendments.
 In this scheme, the first one or two letters (always uppercase) identify the standard being amended, and the last two (always lowercase) identify the project amending this standard.
 The notation 802.1Q-REV is used to identify a revision of an existing standard: these are more extensive changes to the existing text than can be undertaken in an amendment.
 (Previously, revisions also had their own project names.)